-At Paracelsus Recovery, our treatment programmes for personality disorders are centered on helping you regain control over your emotions, thoughts and behaviours.
-All of our treatment programmes are individually tailored and we only ever treat one client at any given time.
+At Paracelsus Recovery, our treatment programs for personality disorders are centered on helping you regain control over your emotions, thoughts, and behaviors.
+All of our treatment programs are individually tailored and we only ever treat one client at any given time.

 Our psychiatrist can prescribe medication, but will only do so when symptoms remain after other forms of therapy have proven ineffective.

 We can treat personality disorders at our inpatient treatment centers in Zurich and in London.

 What we call the personality is often a jumble of genuine traits and adopted coping styles that do not reflect our true self at all but the loss of it.